-- NEW: CDC Coronavirus “Self-Checker”. opens in a new tab The purpose of the Coronavirus Self-Checker is to help you make decisions about seeking appropriate medical care.
+- CDC Coronavirus “Self-Checker”. opens in a new tab The purpose of the Coronavirus Self-Checker is to help you make decisions about seeking appropriate medical care.
 This system does not replace the judgment of healthcare professionals or the performance of any clinical assessment.

 - The WHO COVID-19 opens in a new tab outbreak website contains excellent videos on topics, such as, proper use, removal and disposal of PPE, and infographics for download.
 It also houses up-to-date facts and global statistics on the disease.

 - The U.S. Environmental Protection Agency (EPA) released a list of EPA-registered disinfectants that are qualified for use against COVID-19 opens in a new tab on March 5.
 The SARS-CoV-2, is a coronavirus that causes COVID-19.
 Coronaviruses are enveloped viruses, meaning they are one of the easiest types of viruses to kill with the appropriate disinfectant product.
 Follow manufacturer’s direction for use of the product; pay close attention to the contact time (how long product must remain on the surface).
 Disinfect high touch surface areas frequently.

 - The Centers for Medicare and Medicaid Services (CMS) just released a memoon CMS website opens in a new tab stating, effective immediately, that all hospital inspections will focus solely on infection prevention and control procedures.
 This is a call to action for HCWs to ensure they are actively implementing comprehensive infection prevention and control practices.
 CMS provided a checklist PDF opens in a new tab to guide facilities how to prepare for potential inspection.